The Lundquist College of Business academic council has developed grading guidelines to:

 One of the most important roles students and society expect of teachers and educational institutions is the evaluation of student learning and achievement.
 Instructors in higher education must distinguish passing from failing and excellence from mediocrity.
 Failure to make these useful and important distinctions reduces the value of education to students and to society.

-The table below lists the guidelines developed by the Academic Council.
+The list below lists the guidelines developed by the academic council.
 While there is variation across courses in the ability and effort of students, the standards are sufficiently broad to accommodate reasonable variation in performance.
 Courses that are part of the undergraduate core may have slightly different averages.
 Please contact your instructor with any questions.